akshay512/Animated_Wave/README.md

 # animated_wave

-This is app to show how you can get smooth animated waves.
+This is an app to demonstrate how you can get smoothly animated waves.

 ![](https://raw.githubusercontent.com/akshay512/Animated_Wave/master/preview/Wave_Animation.gif)